Young Fabians

-The Young Fabians is the under age 31 section of the Fabian Society, a socialist society in the United Kingdom that is affiliated with the Labour Party (UK).
-The Young Fabians operate as a membership-driven think tank that organises policy debates, research projects, publications, conferences, and international delegations.
+The Young Fabians is a section of the Fabian Society for members aged 18–27, a socialist society in the United Kingdom that is affiliated with the Labour Party (UK).
+The Young Fabians, currently co-chaired by Kasia Kramer and Yusuf Amin, operate as a membership-driven think tank that organises policy debates, research projects, publications, conferences, and international delegations.
 The organisation holds no collective position on policy.

 History

 The Fabian Society was founded by a group of young idealists in the late 19th century.
 For example, H. G. Wells was 27 when he joined the committee as was George Bernard Shaw.
 However, by the middle of the 20th century, the average age of active members was relatively elderly.
 To encourage more young people to join the society, a Young Fabian Group was proposed.

 The Young Fabian Group for members of the Fabian society 30 years of age or younger was officially convened in May 1960 at a meeting organised by Fabian Society assistant General Secretary, Richard Leonard.

 From small beginnings, the Young Fabians produced a steady stream of pamphlets through the 1960s and 1970s, and produced some 50 by 1980.